fmoliveira/developer-dao-frontend/README.md

 - [ ] Connect to Metamask wallet
 - [ ] Click on an unclaimed token to mint it
 - [ ] Display your owned tokens with Infura API
-- [ ] Improve search performance with Fuse.js

 Second wave backlog:

+- [ ] Improve search performance with Web Workers or a search library
+- [ ] Replace table implementation for react-table
+- [ ] Make token status prettier with a visual cue
+- [ ] Mobile-first layout
 - [ ] SSG build of developers list
 - [ ] Request caching with Redis